HEP-FCC/fcc-tutorials/FccCMakeGuide.md

 Note that when changing the name of a property of an algorithm or a tool, `make` (and not only `make packagename` ) needs to be run for Gaudi to be aware of the change.

+The `make` command creates a directory `build.xxxx` where `xxxx` depends on your platform and compiler.
+All build files are writtin in that directory.
+There are situations where you need to clean this build folder before you can successfully build the software:

+- The FCCSW environment changed (version change)
+- Fetching changes from other users or the HEP-FCC repository with deleted files

+In those cases you'll need to do `make purge` (this target deletes the build and install directories) and rebuild the entire software.

 ### CTest in FCCSW